Will Franken survive? Senator faces calls to resign, ethics probe, scorn of colleagues

 “People make mistakes.
 I’m not calling him to step down,” Tweeden said on Thursday.
 “That’s not my place to say that.
 If there are other people who come out and say he’s done this, I don’t know.”

+On Friday, during an appearance on ABC's "The View," Tweeden said that she received a personal letter of apology from Franken.

-Tweeden, who detailed the Franken ncident in a blog post Thursday morning, published a picture of what seemed to be a grinning Franken standing over her as she slept, with his hands over her breasts.
+Tweeden, who detailed the Franken incident in a blog post Thursday morning, published a picture of what seemed to be a grinning Franken standing over her as she slept, with his hands over her breasts.

 The allegations caught many lawmakers and supporters by surprise, as the Minnesota Democrat has been a proponent for women’s rights and a leading voice in speaking out against sexual harassment.